| National Aeronautics

-STS-118 (August 8-21, 2007) was the 119th space shuttle flight, the 22nd flight to the station, and the 20th flight for Endeavour.
-During the mission Endeavour's crew successfully added another truss segment, a new gyroscope and external spare parts platform to the International Space Station.
-Mastracchio was the ascent/entry flight engineer and as EVA lead he participated in three of the four spacewalks.
+STS-118 (August 8 through August 21, 2007) was the 119th space shuttle flight, the 22nd flight to the station and the 20th flight for Endeavour.
+During the mission, Endeavour's crew successfully added another truss segment, a new gyroscope and external spare parts platform to the International Space Station.
+Mastracchio was the ascent/entry flight engineer, and as EVA lead, he participated in three of the four spacewalks.
 Traveling 5.3 million miles in space, the STS-118 mission was completed in 12 days, 17 hours, 55 minutes and 34 seconds.

-STS-131 Discovery (April 5-20, 2010), a resupply mission to the International Space Station, was launched at night from the Kennedy Space Center.
-On arrival at the station, Discovery’s crew dropped off more than 27,000 pounds of hardware, supplies and equipment, including a tank full of ammonia coolant, new crew sleeping quarters, and three experiment racks.
-As the EVA lead, Mastracchio performed 3 spacewalks during this mission and logged 20 hours and 17 minutes of evtravehicular activity.
-On the return journey the MPLM (Leonardo Multi-Purpose Logistics Module) inside Discovery’s payload bay was packed with over 6,000 pounds of hardware, science results, and trash.
+STS-131 Discovery (April 5 through April 20, 2010), a resupply mission to the International Space Station, was launched at night from the Kennedy Space Center.
+On arrival at the station, Discovery’s crew dropped off more than 27,000 pounds of hardware, supplies and equipment, including a tank full of ammonia coolant, new crew sleeping quarters and three experiment racks.
+As the EVA lead, Mastracchio performed three spacewalks during this mission and logged 20 hours and 17 minutes of spacewalks.
+On the return journey, the MPLM (Leonardo Multi-Purpose Logistics Module) inside Discovery’s payload bay was packed with more than 6,000 pounds of hardware, science results and trash.
 The STS-131 mission was accomplished in 15 days, 02 hours, 47 minutes, 10 seconds, and traveled 6,232,235 statute miles in 238 orbits.